SidSaxena01/audio-content-based-playlists-essentia/Report.md

    - While most features are extracted reliably, occasional misclassifications (e.g., ambiguous genre splits or key data) call for further tuning of preprocessing methods.
    - Most tracks exhibited clear tempo and loudness values with distinct genre separations.
    - Bad example: Some tracks had ambiguous key detections (e.g., inconsistent key and scale values), affecting the reliability of key profiles.
+   - Initially, a voice probability threshold of 0.5 was tested for vocal/instrumental classification; however, after analyzing my own music library, a threshold of 0.8 was empirically determined to be more effective, as lower probabilities resulted in numerous false positives, while the remaining false positives at 0.8 were considered outliers.
 ---

 # Analysis Report